JimGerth/linalg-python/README.md

 I wrote this small library manly to get an understanding for linear algebra concepts.
 It is not intended for actual use, as it's neither very exhaustive nor efficient.
+The Matrix class can be used for computations with vactors and two dimensional matricies.